J. G. BALLARD - SHORT STORIES

 This is the piece that led to the pulping of what would have been the first U.S. edition of The Atrocity Exhibition in 1970.
 Senior management at Doubleday ordered the book's destruction shortly before publication, after reading Why I Want To ...

 It was the Unicorn Bookshop edition that led to the prosecution of the publisher, Bill Butler, for obscenity, as recounted by Ballard in the annotation notes that are included in recent editions of The Atrocity Exhibition.
-The police raid on the bookshop's premises, in which a copy of the Why I Want To ... chapbook was taken away, occurred in January 1968, implying that the Unicorn Bookshop publication did indeed precede that in International Times.
+The police raid on the bookshop's premises, in which three copies of the Why I Want To ... chapbook were seized, occurred on 16th January 1968.
+The book had been published that same day and the rest of the copies had already been sent to London for distribution, so that the Unicorn Bookshop publication did indeed precede that in International Times.

 In 1980, when Reagan did actually run for President, the piece was circulated (without the title) at the Republican Party Convention, as a spoof report from the National Republican Congressional Committee, under the title Official Republican 1980 Presidential Survey.
 There is a full page reproduction of this leaflet in Re/Search 8/9: J. G. Ballard.